Let's Talk About Wintersowing!

 Set your container outside in a sunny location.
 Then wait!

 The takeaway is that you create a sheltered environment for the seeds.
 The natural freezing and thawing process loosens the seed coats to aid germination.
 Your seeds will sprout when the temperatures and daylight are ideal for them, and then you can transplant your seedlings into their permanent location in the garden when the soil is workable in early spring.
-There is no need to harden off the seedlings since they'll already be acclimated to the outdoors.
+Hardening off the seedlings is unnecessary since they'll already be acclimated to the outdoors.

 Easy peasy!